 I snowboard in the winter and figured surfing would be like snowboarding so I wouldn’t have much struggle.

 Let me tell you, surfing is not like snowboarding in any way.
 The general form is the same, but other than that they’re nothing alike.

-Backstory- One of my BIGGEST fears is the ocean, I don’t particularly like water when I can’t touch the bottom, or even see the bottom for that matter.
-The ocean is no exception, I’ve waded into the water, but I’d never swam in the ocean because from a young age my mom would freak out if my brothers or I would go past our ankles in ocean water in fear of us being swept out to sea.
+A bit of backstory… One of my BIGGEST fears is the ocean.
+I don’t particularly like water when I can’t touch the bottom, or even see the bottom for that matter.
+The ocean is no exception.
+I’ve waded into the water, but I’d never swam in the ocean.
+From a young age, my mom would freak out if my brothers or I would go past our ankles in ocean water for fear of us being swept out to sea.
 (TRUE story)

 I didn’t even have time to be fearful because our surfing instructor was super great and led us straight to a sand bar about 30 – 40 feet offshore so that we were able to touch the bottom when we fell off our boards.
 Which pretty much happened repeatedly for the next 90 minutes.

 When the waves didn’t assault me, I was using all my arm strength to get back to the group.
 But again, our instructor was amazing and ensured we were all having a great time.